project-nv/night-vision/docs/docs/guide/api/navy-api.md

 Main drawing call handler.
 Provides a context of the overlay's renderer.
 This function will be called every time a chart data or view is updated.

 ::: tip
 This handler should be optimized if you want to get a great chart performance.
-Keep in mind, that in a real charting app it will called at least 200-300 times per second.
+Keep in mind, that in a real charting app it will be called at least 200-300 times per second.
 There are some tips how to make it faster:
 - Use `for (var i = 0; ...)` loop instead of `for (var x of ...)` or `arr.forEach(...)` when iterating through big arrays.
 - Limit number of `ctx.beginPath()` calls by combining several primitives into one path
 - Draw primitives with the same color **together**.
 This tip alone increased performance of **Candles** overlay 2X.